Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Data analysis for parametrizations

+We constrain cosmological parameters using multiple observational probes, considering the case without modified gravity ($g_a = 0$).
+This enables comparison with established results in the literature (see Table \ref{tab:H0_comparison2}).
+Our methodology combines current measurements from baryon acoustic oscillations (BAO), cosmic microwave background (CMB), Type Ia supernovae (SNe Ia), and redshift-space distortions (RSD).
+The Hubble function \( H(z) \) is constructed by adopting parametric forms for the dark energy equation of state \( w_{\mathrm{DE}}(z) \), considering the following parametrizations:

+A notable difference in $\chi^2_{\mathrm{min}}$ is observed between the dynamical dark energy scenarios and the $\Lambda$CDM case.

 Figure \ref{4models_wz_ga_0} illustrates $w(z)$ for our four dynamical dark energy parametrizations in the case mentioned.
 The best-fit values for each model used for the creation of this plot are shown in Table \ref{tab:ga equal 0}.
+For example, in the CPL (GR) scenario (see Fig.\ref{4models_wz_ga_0}), the phantom divide ($w=-1$) is crossed at a positive redshift of approximately $z \sim 0.3$ when using the combined dataset (RSD + DESI DR2 + BBN constraint + CMB + Pantheon+).
+Notably, if Pantheon+ is excluded from the dataset, the phantom crossing shifts to $z \simeq 0.49$.